Social Distancing House Rules Now in Place for Our Guests

 - Prior to the start of each shift, each staff member is being screened as per government regulated procedures.
 Those in non-compliance must leave the premises immediately.
 Any employee who is sick or appears to be sick at any time will be removed.

-- Our seating capacity has been reduced to 50%.
-To accommodate this, we have removed approx. half of our tables, chairs and barstools.
-The remaining seating has been carefully placed at 6 feet apart as required.
+- Our seating capacity has been reduced.
+To accommodate this, we have removed a large number of our tables, chairs and barstools.
+The remaining seating has been carefully spaced apart as required.

 - We are unable to seat a group of larger than 10 together.
 This is mandated by the CDC and the Florida Governor’s order.
 Only employees can move tables to assure we can adhere to the order.

-- Our bar area now has set service areas.
-Guests will not be able to move outside of these spaces.
-We are unable to serve customers who walk up to the bar.
+- We are unable to serve customers who walk up to the bar.

 Keeping Our Customers Safe